Complaint system: History

-The concept of an integrated conflict management system was conceived and developed by Mary Rowe, in numerous articles in the 1980s and 1990s.
+The concept of an integrated conflict management system was conceived and developed by Mary Rowe, in multiple articles in the 1980s and 1990s.
 She saw the need to offer options for complainants and therefore a linked system of choices within an organizational system.

 The idea of a systems approach has endured well.
 In recent years however, there has been discussion as to whether conflict should be "managed" by the organization—or whether the goal is to understand, deal with and learn from conflict.
 There is also concern about practical and theoretical issues in "integrating" a system, with some observers preferring the idea of "coordinating" a conflict system.
 However 2012 research by David Lipsky et al., suggests that an increasing number of corporations see themselves as having "integrated conflict management systems," or "ICMS."

 There is also a major need to collect, review and understand the nature of conflict management and complaint systems around the world.
 Studies and citations are needed about how complaint systems work for women as well as men.
-Research is needed as to how systems work for many different national groups, for people of different socio-economic classes, and different ages, and different religions, and especially for contract workers and immigrant workers, in every country.
-Studies (and citations) are needed about complaint systems in health care, in faith-based organizations, in schools, in political organizations, in the military and in many specialized occupations.
+Research is needed as to how systems work for multiple different national groups, for people of different socio-economic classes, and different ages, and different religions, and especially for contract workers and immigrant workers, in every country.
+Studies (and citations) are needed about complaint systems in health care, in faith-based organizations, in schools, in political organizations, in the military and in multiple specialized occupations.
 Studies are needed about important specialized issues like free speech.